-Our free-knot spline prior in \eqref{eqn:fkprior} is slightly more general than the original construction by \citet{dimatteo2001bayesian} because at least one knot must be included in their construction, whereas we relaxed such limitation to account for a completely linear effect using an empty knot.
-The posterior distribution can be explored by the reversible jump MCMC with birth, death, and relocation proposals \citep{dimatteo2001bayesian}.
-Thus, the computation is generally more demanding than the VS-knot splines.
-The advantage is that the prior is inherently more flexible than the one in \eqref{eqn:prior2} and has a better ability to approximate the target functions.
-However, our experience shows that there is no significant improvement observed in the free-knot splines in most practical examples.
-Given that the reversible jump MCMC is often inefficient, this fact underscores the importance of avoiding the inadvertent use of the free-knot splines.
-Our simulation study in Section~\ref{sec:sims} reveals that, while the performance measures for the free-knot splines are comparable with those for the VS-knot splines, the sampling efficiency (measured as the ratio of the effective sample size and runtime) of the free-knot splines is significantly lower.
+While the original approach in \citet{dimatteo2001bayesian} requires that at least one knot be always included, our free-knot spline prior in \eqref{eqn:fkprior} extends it by allowing the possibility of an empty knot, which can account for a completely linear effect.
+To explore the posterior distribution, reversible jump MCMC with birth, death, and relocation proposals can be used \citep{dimatteo2001bayesian}.
+This approach is generally more computationally demanding than methods for VS-knot splines.
+Despite the increased flexibility of the free-knot spline prior compared to the one in \eqref{eqn:prior2}, our experience indicates that this flexibility does not significantly improve performance in most practical cases.
+The inherent inefficiency of reversible-jump MCMC further underscores the importance of avoiding unnecessary use of free-knot splines.
+Our simulation study in Section~\ref{sec:sims} shows that while performance measures for free-knot splines are comparable to those for VS-knot splines, the sampling efficiency (measured as the ratio of effective sample size to runtime) is notably lower for free-knot splines.

-Similar to the VS-knot splines approach, the basis construction in \eqref{eqn:ncs} and \eqref{eqn:basis} is useful for the free-knot splines.
+Similar to the VS-knot spline approach, the basis construction in \eqref{eqn:ncs} and \eqref{eqn:basis} is useful for free-knot splines.
 According to Proposition~\ref{prop:selection}, adding or removing a knot-point corresponds to adding or removing the corresponding basis term.
-Therefore, the reversible jump MCMC can be conducted by adding or removing a column of the matrix, without the need to reconstruct the entire basis terms.
+Consequently, reversible-jump MCMC can be implemented by modifying the matrix columns without needing to reconstruct the entire basis term.